Bubobubobubobubo/sardine/docs/sardine_doc/src/diving_deeper/sleeping.md

     again(super_sleeping, p=2, i=i+1)
 ```

-There is a last thing to know about **sleeping**.
-You can **oversleep** the duration of you function.
-You can defer an event so hard that it will be deferred after the end of your **swimming function**:
+You can also **oversleep** the duration of you function.
+You can defer an event so hard that it will occur after the end of your **swimming function**:

 ```python
 clock.tempo = 100